Basset-Hound-OSINT/osint-resources/references/references_01/Astrosp.md

 - [IObit Cloud](https://cloud.iobit.com/index.php) - IObit Cloud is an advanced automated threat analysis system.
 We use the latest Cloud Computing technology and Heuristic Analyzing mechanic to analyze the behavior of spyware, adware, trojans, keyloggers, bots, worms, hijackers and other security-related risks in a fully automated mode.
 - [theZoo](https://github.com/ytisf/theZoo) - A repository of LIVE malwares for your own joy and pleasure. theZoo is a project created to make the possibility of malware analysis open and available to the public.
 - [Vx-underground.org](https://vx-underground.org/) - vx-underground also known as VXUG, is an educational website about malware and cybersecurity.
 It claims to have the largest online repository of malware.
-- [aptnotes/data](https://github.com/aptnotes/data) - APTnotes is a repository of publicly-available papers and blogs (sorted by year) related to malicious campaigns/activity/software that have been associated with vendor-defined APT (Advanced Persistent Threat) groups and/or tool-sets.
 - [exploit-database-papers](https://github.com/offensive-security/exploitdb-papers) - The legacy Exploit Database paper repository
 <br>